 MORE BOMB BLASTS HIT NORTHEASTERN NIGERIA; OPEN DOORS DELIVERS BIBLICAL RESOURCES

 The multiple bomb blasts in the Borno State capital of Maiduguri in Nigeria on Sunday night has killed many more than the eight people media initially reported.
-At least 54 died and 90 were injured in three bomb blasts when a suspected member of Boko Haram detonated an Improvised Explosive Device (IED) at a mosque in Ajilari and insurgents also threw IEDs at a viewing center, a police officer told Reuters.
+At least 54 died and 90 were injured in three bomb blasts when a suspected member of an extremist group that is located primarily in Northern Nigeria detonated an Improvised Explosive Device (IED) at a mosque in Ajilari and insurgents also threw IEDs at a viewing center, a police officer told Reuters.
 About two hours later, two bombs exploded at a checkpoint 77 miles away at a market in the town of Monguno, killing at least 27 people.

 “I counted 27 dead bodies from the scene,” said Malum Sunoma, a local resident who helped with rescues.
 He was speaking on the phone from a hospital where his brother was being treated.